nmfrankel/imagify/README.md

 imagify --pdf_path=Original-Microsoft-Source-Code.pdf --output_path=./images --scale=150 --file_type=jpg --pages=1,2,3
 ```

-This command converts pages 1, 2, and 3 of `input.pdf` into JPG images, scales them to 150%, and saves them in the `./images` directory.
+This command converts pages 1, 2, and 3 of `Original-Microsoft-Source-Code.pdf` into JPG images, scales them to 150%, and saves them in the `./images` directory.